-Dupuytren’s contracture is a condition in which fibrous tissue grows in the palm of the hand and attaches to the tendon sheaths, pulling the fingers in toward the middle of the hand.
+Dupuytren’s contracture is when thick, fibrous tissue grows in the palm of the hand.
+It can cause the fingers to curl in toward the middle of the hand.
+Hand exercises can help keep the fingers supple, but medical treatment is also available.

 The layer of tissue that lies beneath the skin in the fingers and the palms of the hands is called the fascia.
 As the fascia thickens and tightens, the fingers bend toward the palm, and it becomes impossible to extend them fully.